 It is not only SAP consulting companies that have a very low accuracy regarding SAP, but the vast majority of SAP consultants individually.
 And if the pressure were to come from their employer, I would estimate the vast majority would say anything.
 People tend to bend to pressure very quickly protect their jobs.
 It must be understood that Deloitte, Accenture, Infosys partners are continually instructing their employees to lie.

 “If the clients thinks A, then we won’t get the follow-on business, so you have to tell them B.”

 So it’s not stated as a lie.
 It is indicated as something necessary to meet a goal.
 Therefore, here the person getting you to lie, lies in how they frame you telling a lie so that you see it as lying for the benefit of a “team.”
 That is you don’t want to let the team down and not allow it to accomplish its objectives.

 People that make false statements must always be in motion, never providing any evidence for any of the statements but sort of like a shark, continually proposing new things to pivot or transition away from the old thing.
 I noticed this with such prevalence in my debates on HANA that I outlined the strategy in the following article called How to Deflect That You Were Wrong About HANA.

 HANA is an intriguing story because it shows that with enough marketing, a product can be sold entirely based upon false information.
 SAP had to lie so aggressively to push out existing databases.
 It has had to rig benchmarks because nothing of what SAP claimed about HANA’s performance could be proven in reality as we covered in The Hidden Issue With the SD Benchmarks.

 This description provided by SAP regarding tiered warm data is an attempt to reset the expectations of HANA, but without being caught for lying.
-This is why they had to create a whole new way of describing how the data is managed and stays far away from using the term memory optimization.
+This is why they had to create a whole new way of describing how the data is managed and stays far away from memory optimization.